Royal Court Theatre: 1990s and later

+[T]he Royal Court Theatre ... has done more than any other institution to promote new writing.
+Since 1956 it has premiered the work of many of the best-known British dramatists: Osborne, Wesker, Pinter, Bond, Barker, Brenton, Hare and Churchill.
+But this Award is given not so much for the Court's distinguished history as for its championship ... of [a] new generation of challenging, often profoundly disturbing, writers ... like Sarah Kane (Blasted and Cleansed), Mark Ravenhill (Shopping and Fucking) and Jez Butterworth (Mojo) [and] presented outstanding plays by young Irish writers such as Conor McPherson and Martin McDonagh.
+It ... has given voice to a new generation of young writers whose moral anger, urban despair and political disillusion have sent shockwaves throughout the whole of Europe.

-Antisemitism controversies
+Antisemitism accusations

 In 1987, Ken Loach's production of Perdition at the Royal Court Theatre was abandoned after protests and commissioned reviews from two historians, Martin Gilbert and David Cesarani.
 Oxford historian Gilbert said the play was "a travesty of the facts" and "deeply antisemitic".
 Loach and the play's author, Jim Allen, denied the accusations and accused the "Zionist lobby" and "the Zionist machine" of stirring up controversy unfairly.

 Caryl Churchill's play Seven Jewish Children played at the theatre in 2009.
 Many Jewish leaders and journalists criticised the play as antisemitic.
 One called it "a libellous and despicable demonisation of Israeli parents and grandparents" and a modern blood libel drawing on old antisemitic myths.
 Michael Billington in The Guardian described the play as "a heartfelt lamentation for the future generations" and contended that the play, though controversial, is not antisemitic.
 Another Guardian writer viewed Seven Jewish Children as historically inaccurate and harshly critical of Jews.
 The Royal Court denied the accusations, saying: "In keeping with its philosophy, the Royal Court Theatre presents a multiplicity of viewpoints."

-In 2021, the theatre produced Al Smith's play Rare Earth Mettle, which addresses environmental and social "damage inflicted by powerful tech industries", and features a rapacious, ultra-wealthy villain reportedly based on Elon Musk; although Musk is not Jewish, the name of the supervillain was the Jewish-sounding "Hershel Fink."
-The Royal Court Theatre first apologized for "unconscious bias" in choosing "an antisemitic name", then, after the "unconscious bias" claim was criticized, it issued an "unreserved apology."
-The name "Hershel Fink" was used despite concerns having been raised with director Hamish Pirie earlier in the production process, and despite the theatre's association with the anti-racism organization Sour Lemons, which is intended to identify and dismantle systemic racism in its productions.
-The character's name was eventual changed to "Henry Finn".